What/who determines where juveniles are placed?

 What happens if a youth completes their DOC programming but their home environment isn't appropriate to return to?

-They could be placed in a secondary placement such as the West Farm (for boys).
-They could also be placed in a DOC foster care home, or other foster care program, or in an independent living program, where they live on their own while holding a job or furthering their education or another appropriate alternative such as placement at Job Corps.
+They could be placed in a secondary placement, in a DOC foster care home or other foster care program, or in an independent living program, where they live on their own while holding a job or furthering their education or another appropriate alternative such as placement at Job Corps.